GrapesJS/grapesjs/docs/modules/Traits.md

 <img :src="$withBase('/docs-link-trait-raw.jpg')">

-In this case the result will be quite raw and unstyled but the point of custom trait types is to allow you to reuse your own styled inputs, probably already designed and defined (or impliemented in some UI framework).
+In this case, the result will be quite raw and unstyled but the point of custom trait types is to allow you to reuse your own styled inputs, probably already designed and defined (or implemented in some UI framework).
-For now let's keep the default input wrapper and continue with the integration of our custom trait.
+For now, let's keep the default input wrapper and continue with the integration of our custom trait.

 ### Bind to component